How to Plant, Grow, and Care for Ipomoea Tricolor

-Ipomoea tricolor, the Mexican morning glory or grannyvine, is a lovely trellising plant.
-Our growing guide teaches you all you need to know!
+Ipomoea tricolor, the Mexican morning glory or grannyvine, is a lovely trellising plant with trumpet-shaped blue, pink, or white flowers.
+Lorin Nielsen will show you our growing guide that teaches you all you need to know!

 Contents